Operation Searchlight: 27 March

 The EPR troops at Kumira were almost out of ammunition and fell back 5 miles south to Bhatiari.
 Captain Bhuyan left for the city to get supplies, but could not return to Kumira.
 Captain Rafiq finally managed to re-supply the troops, but it took 7 long hours.
 Later that day Capt.
 Rafiq left for Ramgarh to seek Indian assistance.
 In the meantime, EPR troops took control of Feni, thus cutting off the road link between Comilla and Brig.
 Shaffi.
 EPR troops at Ramgarh split in two groups, one moved to join the Bengali soldiers near the Chittagong cantonment, while the others made for Shuvopur.

 At the Chittagong naval base Brig.
 Ansari formed a task force of 2 tanks, one infantry battalion and mortars to hold the port area, supported by the 2 SSG commandos and naval ships.
 He was later reinforced by another battalion flown from Dhaka.
 Pakistanis made another attack on the EPR HQ without success later in the day.
 Gen. Mitha planned to send another commando platoon to blow up the station, but the fate of the first platoon convinced him to send this in speedboats instead of overland.

 EPR troops attempted to capture the Shuvopur bridge without success.
-Pakistani troops had failed to take control of Chittagong as planned, but they had access to airborne reinforcements and no lack of supplies, while Bengali troops were running out of supplies, needed reinforcements and the lack of co-ordination between Maj.
-Zia and Captain Rafiq meant their effort were not fully effective.
-By 27 March, most Bengali troops outside Chittagong city had assembled near the Kalurghat bridge under Major Zia's command and they went for some quick operations in the city against the Pakistani forces.
+Pakistani troops had failed to take control of Chittagong as planned, but they had access to airborne reinforcements and no lack of supplies, while Bengali troops were running out of supplies, needed reinforcements and the lack of co-ordination between Zia and Rafiq meant their effort were not fully effective.
+By 27 March, most Bengali troops outside Chittagong city had assembled near the Kalurghat bridge under Zia's command and they went for some quick operations in the city against the Pakistani forces.